Shine (Take That song): Critical reception

 Sharon Mawer from AllMusic described the song as "a masterpiece of 21st century pop".
 The BBC noted the song as "a brilliant Beatlesesque, funky pop song".
 Digital Spy rated the song 5/5 commenting on the musical development of the band, labelling the tune "exciting" and a "really great, fun track".

 Commercial performance

 The single entered the UK Singles Chart at number 83, and made its official debut to the charts at number 30 the following week, three weeks before its physical release.
 It reached number one on 4 March 2007, staying two weeks at the top.
 The single peaked at number two on the download chart.
 During its first week at the top of the UK Singles Chart, the single rose from number 20 to 2 on the Irish Singles Chart.

-The single has been certified Platinum in the UK for sales over 600,000, and was the second most played/used song of the 2000s in the UK, as reported by UK music licensing body PPL.
+The single has been certified double Platinum in the UK for sales over 1,200,000, and was the second most played/used song of the 2000s in the UK, as reported by UK music licensing body PPL.